ren3570/AGG-LRec/README.md

 * **Bottleneck Problem:** excessive neighborhood aggregation weakens the ability to capture personalized preferences.
 * **Noise Propagation:** dense connections increase the likelihood of propagating irrelevant information.

-To address these issues, we propose **AGG-LRec (Anchor Node Guided Global–Local Graph Neural Networks for Multimedia Recommendation)**, a novel recommendation framework that jointly models global and local collaborative information through anchor nodes.
+To address these issues, we propose **AGG-LRec**, a novel recommendation framework that jointly models global and local collaborative information through anchor nodes.

 ---